pico-bolero/adventofcode2023/README.md

   # The second run through, it is reversed, {5, 3} <<< my misunderstanding.
   # The result is {index, length}
   ```
+* Make sure you are solving the right problem

 # Day02
 ## Lessons Learned